KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 It only does this if the VK_EXT_descriptor_indexing extension is enabled.

 The layer also allocates a buffer that describes all addresses retrieved from vkGetBufferDeviceAddressEXT and the sizes of the corresponding buffers.
 It only does this if the VK_EXT_buffer_device_address extension is enabled.
+Note that GPU validation will enable VK_EXT_buffer_device_address itself, but it only does this checking it the application enabled the extension.

 As the shader is executed, the instrumented shader code performs the run-time checks.
 If a check detects an error condition, the instrumentation code writes an error record into the GPU's device memory.